This post may contain affiliate links. Please see our disclosure policy.

 How to Make The Best Blueberry Muffins

-- Bring it together – Gently fold the wet mixture into the dry ingredients with a spatula.
-Don’t overmix — the batter should be a little lumpy.
+- Bring it together: Gently fold the wet mixture into the flour mixture with a spatula.
+Don’t over mix — the batter should be a little lumpy.

-- Fill the muffin tin – Line a cupcake tin with paper liners and fill each one with about ¼ cup of batter.
+- Fill the muffin tin: Line a muffin tin or cupcake tin with muffin cups and fill each one with about ¼ cup of batter.

-- Top with streusel – Mix the streusel topping in a small bowl, then sprinkle 1–2 tablespoons over each muffin.
+- Top with streusel: Mix the streusel topping in a small bowl until crumbs form and then sprinkle 1–2 tablespoons over each muffin.

-Don’t overmix the batter – Muffin batter should have a few lumps!
-Overmixing makes them dense instead of soft and fluffy.
+Don’t overmix the batter: A few lumps are a good thing.
+Overmixing can make muffins dense instead of soft and fluffy.

-Add banana – For extra moisture and sweetness, fold in a mashed banana, just like in my blueberry banana muffins.
+Add banana: For extra moisture and natural sweetness, fold in a mashed banana like I do in my blueberry banana muffins.

-Add spices – A pinch of cardamom (like I use in my apple cider donuts) gives these muffins cozy fall vibes
+Add spices: A pinch of cardamom adds cozy flavor, similar to what I use in my apple cider donuts.

 Streusel Topping